Temytopeariyo/Spotify-Music-Analysis/README.md

 !(![image](https://github.com/Temytopeariyo/Spotify-Music-Analysis/assets/81833143/ba0e30f8-70fb-4623-8c19-bcab0f926ebd)

-the above was marked as date table afterwards and created as measures with Day of week, Month, and year.
+the above was marked as date table afterwards and created as measures with
+• Year-to-Date (YTD) Total streams
+• Month-to-Date (MTD) Total streams
+• Year-over-Year (YOY)Total streams.
 These measures became the central point where all the other informations related to Date in our analysis could link to.
 By using specific measures from this table of dataset, we established connections to other related distributions.

 ### Data Modelling
 Since I have establised another table, the logical representation of how data is structured and related within the tool and the collection of tables and relationships between them that are used to create reports and visualizations was necessary, hence the intergration of tables was involved (one to many)